 - 1. The <ns:securityInfo> tag can contain a nested <users> tag. - 2.
-The <users> tag contains a sequence of <user> tags. - Each <user> tag defines a single user.
+The <users> tag contains a sequence of <user> tags.

+3. Each <user> tag defines a single user.
 The <user> tag's name and password attributes specify the user's username and password.
+Instead of specifying the password in plaintext, you also have the option of specifying a password hash using the password_hash attribute-see "Password hashing" on page 237 for details.

-Within the scope of the <user> tag, you can list the realms and roles with which the user is associated. - 4.
-When a <realm> tag appears within the scope of a <user> tag, it implicitly defines a realm and specifies that the user belongs to this realm.
+Within the scope of the <user> tag, you can list the realms and roles with which the user is associated.

+- 4. When a <realm> tag appears within the scope of a <user> tag, it implicitly defines a realm and specifies that the user belongs to this realm.
 A <realm> must have a name and can optionally have a description attribute. - 5.
 A realm can optionally be associated with one or more roles by including role elements within the <realm> scope.